 - Oops!Something went wrong.Please try again later.

-Falcon Minerals' (NASDAQ:FLMN) stock is up by a considerable 36% over the past week.
-However, we decided to pay close attention to its weak financials as we are doubtful that the current momentum will keep up, given the scenario.
+Falcon Minerals' (NASDAQ:FLMN) stock is up by a considerable 26% over the past three months.
+However, in this article, we decided to focus on its weak fundamentals, as long-term financial performance of a business is what ultimatley dictates market outcomes.
 Specifically, we decided to study Falcon Minerals' ROE in this article.

 How To Calculate Return On Equity?